perfogic/perfogic/README.md

 - 🌱 I’m currently working on **Bitcoin Bridge** and **Ton Bridge** on **Oraichain**.

-- 📖 I have strong foundation on **Solidity Ecosystem**, and I really love about both the core of blockchain and defi vulnerabilities.
+- 📖 I have strong foundation on **Solidity Ecosystem** and **Cosmos Ecosystem** , and I really love about both the core of blockchain and defi vulnerabilities.

 - 💬 Some tools, languages that I am currently using **rust, go, nodejs**